A staggered semi-implicit hybrid FV/FE projection method for weakly compressible flows: Numerical discretization

 \end{description}

+\begin{remark} In Step 1, an ENO-based reconstruction has been employed in order to introduce a non-linearity which circumvents Godunov theorem.
+An alternative may be the use of classical limiters like the minmod limiter of Roe, \cite{Roe85,Toro}, or the Barth-Jespersen limiter, \cite{BJ89}. \end{remark}

-\subsection{Viscous term}
+\subsubsection{Viscous term}

 In this section we describe the computation of the viscous term.
 First, applying Gauss' theorem we relate the volume integral of the diffusion term with a surface integral over the boundary, $\Gamma_{i}$.
-Next, this integral is split into the integrals over the cell interfaces $\Gamma_{ij}$.
+Next, this integral is split into the integrals on the cell faces $\Gamma_{ij}$.
 Thus, the viscous term of the momentum conservation equation reads

-where a new divergence term has appeared with respect to the incompressible model.
-We define the numerical diffusion function as
+where a new divergence term has appeared with respect to the incompressible model, \cite{BFTVC17}.
+We define the corresponding numerical diffusion function as

-Accounting for the dual mesh structure, we compute the spatial derivatives on the auxiliary tetrahedra $T_{ij}$ through a Galerkin approach.
+Accounting for the dual mesh structure, we compute the spatial derivatives on the auxiliary tetrahedron $T_{ij}$ through a Galerkin approach.
 Hence,

-In order to attain a second order scheme we apply LADER methodology also to the diffusion term (see \cite{BFTVC17}).
-That is, we construct evolved variables $\overline{ \mathbf{U}}_{i}^{n} $ which only have the diffusion term as contribution for the half in time evolution: \begin{enumerate} \item The gradients of the original variables are computed at each auxiliary tetrahedra of the FE mesh, $T_{ij}$.
-The value of the gradient at each node, $N_i$, is obtained as the average of the values on the two tetrahedra containing the node, $T_{ijL}$ (green filled triangle in Figure \ref{fig:up_g_t}) and $T_{ij}$.
-Taking into account the viscosity coefficients and the turbulent kinetic energy term, we introduce the auxiliary variable:
+The former expressions are directly used when a first order or the CVC Kolgan-type methodologies are considered.
+In order to attain a second order in space and time scheme we apply LADER methodology also to the diffusion term (see \cite{BFTVC17}).
+That is, we construct evolved variables $\overline{\overline{ \mathbf{W}}}_{\mathbf{u},\,i}^{n} $, which lack from the advection term as contribution for the half in time evolution.
+Next, the physical evolved variables are obtained { by} dividing by the evolved densities already computed for the flux term,

-\item The divergence is computed as the average of the trace of the gradients of $\mathbf{V}^{n}$ obtained on the auxiliary tetrahedra: